adamkarl02/Wikipedia-Path-Finder/README.md

 print(f"Number of steps: {size}")
 ```

+If the script does not find a path, increase the `max_depth` as 3 is the default.

 ## Model Caching

 On its first run, the script downloads the necessary language model for NLP.
 This process may take some time but is only required once; the model will be cached for future use.